 - Any training you may have provided in previous jobs

 Want more detailed guidance?
 Check out our other blog post on building the perfect TEFL CV/resume.

 With so many companies out there, how can you check if the one you’re applying for is reputable?
-All you need to do is google search for the name of the company and reviews, and you’ll find lots of independent review sites, YouTube videos, and personal blogs that will provide you with honest opinions!
+All you need to do is google search for the name of the company and find reviews from previous or current employees.
+You’ll find lots of independent review sites, YouTube videos, and personal blogs that will provide you with honest opinions!